 Set your phone timer for 30 seconds.
 Close your eyes and take a deep breath.
 Now open your eyes.
 Start looking at one corner of the photograph and move your eyes through the scene.
 Your goal is to jot down what you notice once that timer goes off.
 Try to remember factual details about the image.
 Think colors, textures, shapes, lines, and forms.
 Yes, it’s time to be Captain Obvious.

-Good job.
+You’ve identified Scripps Pier photography.
+Waves.
+Ocean.
 Maybe your brain is lighting up.
 Now, let’s go a little deeper.

 The second step of the art critique focuses your thoughts more subjectively.